 If that is your reaction, it is precisely my point.
 Yes, it is true that you can hire a content writer locally for $2,000 per month, but what capability will such an individual have?
 They will likely be graduates.
 But what if the content writer you can hire in India for $2,000 per month has 10 years of journalism experience and five years of online content-writing experience?
 What if the content writer in India had created two blogs in those five years, both of which went on to become highly successful sites, which now bring in thousands of organic visitors every day, which have resulted in tens of thousands of dollars in revenue?
 What if the content writer in India was able to do all this, because he or she is able to independently think up highly creative and intelligent blog posts?
 What if the audience of these blogs cannot find equally valuable content elsewhere?
 What if this content writer is also a content marketer?

 With this additional information, who would you hire now?
 If you would still opt for the local content writer, then consider this.
 How much would it cost to hire a content writer in the US with 10 years of journalism experience and five years of digital marketing experience?
-Well, I would speculate that even if you were prepared to offer $70,000 per year for such a content writer, you would struggle to find such a person locally (keep in mind that a journalist with 10 years of experience in the US is paid handsomely) because someone with such experience and expertise would probably: a) still want to work as a journalist or b) would be running his or her own content/copywriting agency or hold a senior position at an equivalent firm (senior content writers in the US generally want to work for content writing agencies).
+Well, I would speculate that even if you were prepared to offer $70,000 per year for such a content writer, you would struggle to find such a person locally (keep in mind that a journalist with 10 years of experience in the US is paid handsomely) because someone with such experience and expertise would probably:

 This is a classic example of the divide between perceived value and actual value.
 As touched upon earlier, some clients mistakenly assume that outsourcing is beneficial only if the cost is lower than any cost of getting the work done locally.
 The above example demonstrates how the cost of hiring offshore can be the same as the cost of hiring locally, but still provide immense cost-saving (provided you made like-for-like comparisons).
 Remember there is a difference between costs and cost-saving, two services can cost the same, but one service may significantly reduce your cost over that of another service.